 - 6. The Project Site is categorized as Open Space (OS) by the Land Use Element of the General Plan and is located within the Open Space (OS) Zoning District. - 7.
 The Project Site is not located within the coastal zone and no coastal development permit is required. - 8.
 Additionally, the entire Coyote Canyon Landfill, including the Project Site, are located within the Central Subregion of the Natural Communities Conservation Plan/Habitat Conversation Plan (NCCP/HCP) for the Central and Coastal Subregions of Orange County.
 The NCCP/HCP is a multi-species habitat conservation plan designed to protect sensitive plant and animal species by preserving existing habitat areas in response to the construction of State Route 73.
 The Project Site is designated as an existing use by the NCCP/HCP. - 9.
-A Public Hearing with the Planning Commission was previously scheduled and noticed for May 22, 2025, to review the Project.
-However, the Project was removed from the agenda and the meeting was cancelled. - 10.
-A public hearing was held on July 17, 2025, in the Council Chambers at 100 Civic Center Drive, Newport Beach.
+A public hearing was held on May 22, 2025, in the Council Chambers at 100 Civic Center Drive, Newport Beach.
 A notice of the time, place, and purpose of the hearing was given in accordance with Government Code Section 54950 et seq. ("Ralph M. Brown Act") and Chapter 20.62 (Public Hearings) of the Newport Beach Municipal Code ("NBMC").
 Evidence, both written and oral, was presented to and considered by the Planning Commission at this hearing.